About WMCW

 History of the West Michigan Concert WINDS

-Beginning its 40th season, the West Michigan Concert Winds, in collaboration with Muskegon Community College provides the chance to both hear and perform concert band music with one of the oldest and largest adult community bands in the state.
-This award winning band works together with community music organizations throughout the Midwest as well as high school music programs in Muskegon, Ottawa and Newaygo counties.
+Beginning its 47th season, the West Michigan Concert Winds provide the chance to both hear and perform concert band music with one of the oldest and largest adult community bands in the state.
+This award-winning band works together with community music organizations throughout the Midwest as well as area high school music programs in Muskegon, Ottawa and Newaygo counties.

-The WINDS continue to sponsor competitive scholarships, awarding over 20 in the last 20 years to outstanding area school wind and percussion players at both the middle and high school levels.
+The WINDS continue to sponsor competitive scholarships, awarding over 50 in the last 40 years to outstanding area school wind and percussion players at both the middle and high school levels.
 Many of these musicians have been featured soloists in the band's annual Winners & WINDS concert.
 In 2015 the WINDS partnered with the Community Foundation of Muskegon County to promote additional scholarships for local students.
+Additionally, in 2023 received a $50K ARPA Grant to send musicians from the City of Muskegon to Blue Lake Fine Arts Camp.

-The WINDS has been a featured ensemble at the annual Association of Concert Bands (ACB) Convention as well as hosting the 2011 ACB convention in Muskegon.
+The WINDS have twice been a featured ensemble at the annual Association of Concert Bands (ACB) Convention as well as hosting the 2011 ACB convention in Muskegon.
 In 2015, the WINDS blew into the Windy City to perform at Chicago's Symphony Hall.
-In 2016, the WINDS was invited to and performed in New York's famed Carnegie Hall.
+In 2016, the WINDS were invited to and performed in New York's famed Carnegie Hall.
+This fine ensemble loves to travel as cultural arts ambassadors for West Michigan.
+Traveling since 1996, the WINDS have performed in England, Ireland, Scotland, Wales, Germany, Austria and Switzerland, most recently in the Summer of 2024.
+They have hosted many bands from abroad, as well as in 2001 shared the Frauenthal stage with the Omuta Concert Band – Muskegon’s Sister City in Omuta, Japan.